Avaid1996/Javascript/README.md

 # Javascript
-password creator with HTML,CSS AND Javascript
+password creator with HTML,CSS and Javascript calculator with HTML CSS and Javascript